 In New Zealand, financial assets must be the subject of a true sale by the originator to the relevant special-purpose entity (SPE) in order to insulate the SPE from the financial risk of the insolvency of the originator.
 If the transfer is not a true sale (and could be characterised as a secured loan), certain creditors of the originator may have recourse to the SPE's assets such that the assets would form part of the originator's insolvent estate.

 The programme documents include detailed provisions around the operation of the trust and the securitisation, and leave little or no discretion for any of the parties – in particular, the trustee.
 Where New Zealand securitisations are structured using a trust, a trustee may only exercise its powers in accordance with the trust documentation.
-The trust documentation will usually explicitly or implicitly exclude or modify the application of the Trust Act 2019, which will regulate the operation of express trusts in New Zealand from 30 January 2021.
+The trust documentation will usually explicitly or implicitly exclude or modify the application of the Trust Act 2019, which regulates the operation of express trusts in New Zealand.

 Company SPEs can also be used in the New Zealand market; however, these structures are less common.